2kranki/libJ1939/README.md

 ===============

-**libJ1939** is one approach to providing simple C objects for various environments such as Mac, PIC32MX7xx, and iOS that support J1939 Message Reception and Transmission.
+**libJ1939** is one approach to providing simple C objects for various environments such as MacOSX, Windows, PIC32MX7xx, and iOS that support J1939 Message Reception and Transmission.
 They were initially operational in MacOSX and a Microchip PIC32MX795 computer.
 I used a multi-tasking O/S in the Microchip computer and ran a task for each service (ie, UART, CAN and J1939).